Gitty-McHubface/sdc-project5/README.md

 ## Detecting Cars

 To detect cars in an image, a sliding window search was performed using various window sizes and strides.
+An example frame from the project video is below:

 <img src="./examples/orig.png" width="450"/>

+The windows and their detections for the sample frame are shown below:

 | Windows (80 x 80)                           | Detections                                    |
 |---------------------------------------------|-----------------------------------------------|